jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 // the word discuss is disliked discuss the difference between interpolation and extrapolation.
 For this, a concrete example should be presented.
-Let's assume we have 100 data points in a two-dimensional space.
+// it should be clear that this is just a made up example for explanation pruposes Let's assume we have 100 data points in a two-dimensional space.
 One dimension could represent shoe size and the other dimension could represent height.
 These 100 shoe sizes and heights span a known space.
 If a new shoe size is given that falls within the known space, the corresponding height can be determined through interpolation.